sstelfox/tinyfpga-bx-testing/playground/README.md

 package is physically connected on the board is going to define our pin mapping.
 Luckily our board has all the hardware specific information [available][5].

+You'll need KiCad installed to inspect the board and acquire the required information

 ## Project Style Guidelines